[Updated May, 2020] I recently wrote an article on growing a beard. Here is how to trim a goatee.

 However you decide to grow and shape your goatee, just remember – it is your goatee, so make it your own, and have it fit to your own sense of style.
 Whatever you end up growing, you will invariably get people questioning why you are doing it, or why it looks the way it does.
 Be comfortable in your own skin (and hair), and grow what you want.
 The caveat there, of course, is that we should still work to keep things looking somewhat neat and tidy.
 While Red Green may have settled for just being handy, I think we can all aim for having our women find us handsome as well.

-Do you have a tip or trick about trimming and shaping a goatee?
+Do you have a tip or trick about how to trim a goatee?
 Leave a comment below!